Cybercypher1/root-brute.github.io/_posts/2014-11-30-mediator_features.markdown

   So as of now I am working Abstract out Editor Button config entity from the Entity Embed module so that other modules can declare one easily.
-It involves going trought the Entity Embeds code .
+It involves going through the Entity Embeds code.